Teaching English Language Learners: 2026 Strategies Guide

 - Interactive: Get students using the new words in games, discussions, and writing.

 Creating engaging vocabulary practice can be time consuming, but tools like the crossword and word search generators from TeachTools can help you build fun, printable activities in minutes.
-For a ready‑to‑use option, try this Science Vocabulary Crossword (Grade 5).

 Visual Aid Scaffolds